JWST Multi-Object Spectroscopy Roadmap

 NIRSpec MOS program update

 The following roadmap should be used by those who need to submit a program update for MOS observations.
-The information below follows from steps outlined in the Getting Started with JWST Proposing articleThe program update (the second phase of the MOS submission process) follows a similar approach to the proposal submission.
+The information below follows from steps outlined in the Getting Started with Planning JWST Observations articleThe program update (the second phase of the MOS submission process) follows a similar approach to the proposal submission.
 In this phase, observers will replan their MSA observations using an assigned Aperture Position Angle (that will be populated for the user in APT) and will also select reference stars for the MOS visits.
 Consult the NIRSpec MOS Observing Process for a details about this process.

 This roadmap assumes the standard use of the MPT to define NIRSpec MOS observations using a Catalog.
 Details specific to other more specialized cases using pre-defined or custom MSA configurations are presented at various steps in the roadmap using the pull-down options shown.
 For an example program that uses the standard roadmap, please see the NIRSpec MOS Deep Extragalactic Survey article.